croomes/capistrano-puppet/README.md

 The following code will:

-- Checkout Puppet config from SCM into /vagrant/puppet-conf
+- Checkout Puppet config from git into /vagrant/puppet-conf
 - Symlink to /etc/puppet
 - Restart Puppet daemon if running